 Coincidence?
 Probably not, because she is that Sharon Eubanks, who is seen as a participant in the notorious 2012 La Jolla California ‘Rico-teering’ workshop which Naomi Oreskes conceived in order to explore how energy companies could be prosecuted in a ‘tobacco industry-like manner’ (which Oreskes also suggested at the above-noted U.S. Senate hearing).
 The same La Jolla workshop where Oreskes mentioned how she had documents attributed to a particular industry group’s public relations campaign that supposedly operated under those memos’ directives.
 Lest anyone forget, the PR campaign never utilized those memos’ directives.

 The coincidences’ keep piling up.
-When Naomi Oreskes appeared at the Senate ‘hearing,’ ‘committee ‘leader’ Senator Sheldon Whitehouse didn’t directly mention the “smoking gun” strategy memo phrase there …… but he did at one of his Senate floor speeches back in March, regarding how energy companies should be prosecuted.
+When Naomi Oreskes appeared at the Senate ‘hearing,’ ‘committee ‘leader’ Senator Sheldon Whitehouse didn’t directly mention the “smoking gun” strategy memo phrase there …… but he did at one of his Senate floor speeches back in March (11:07 point of the video of the speech) regarding how energy companies should be prosecuted.
 He went so far as to have a placard printed up with the strategy phrase on it.

 After more than two decades of enviro-activist accusers claiming they have devastating evidence proving energy companies engaged in a disinformation conspiracy with skeptic climate scientists, this is literally the best they can do: A memo set that was both never used and wrongly attributed to the Western Fuels Association’s “Information Council for the Environment” pilot project public relations campaign.